Broken Arrow (video game)

 Broken Arrow is a large-scale real-time modern warfare tactics game developed by Steel Balalaika and published by Slitherine.
-It was released on 19 June 2025 exclusively for Microsoft Windows via Steam.
 The game features American and Russian factions with a unique army building system and deep units customisation tool.
 The game was initially announced in 2019, during a crowdfunding campaign on the Russian crowdfunding platform Boomstarter.

+Broken Arrow was released for Windows on 19 June 2025 on Steam and VK Play.
+Support for Linux via Proton was added in later updates.
+The game received mixed to positive reviews; critics praised detailed unit customisation and tactical complexity, and criticised technical issues such as a lack of mid-mission saves in the singleplayer mode, as well as the large presence of cheaters in multiplayer.

 Gameplay

 Players are initially given default decks (Armies/Battlegroups) to use.
 Each faction is uniquely resourced to a certain specialization.
 Each faction has upwards of 200+ different units.

 An essential part of gameplay is resource management.
 During gameplay, points can be earned by eliminating enemy units, recycling existing units (sending units back to base) and by staying in the game over time.
-Each unit is assigned a point/monetary value, which the play can spend and recycle.
+Each unit is assigned a point/monetary value, which the player can spend and recycle.
 As players begin to understand the mechanics of the game, they are able to directly customize and manipulate actions of individual units.
 When customizing/upgrading, units become more expensive and resource dependent.